-Baigan choka is a popular breakfast side dish in Trinidad.
-It is made with roasted eggplant and garlic, all mashed together and mixed with onions, seasonings, and hot oil.
+Baigan choka is a popular breakfast side dish in T&T. It’s made with roasted eggplant and garlic, all mashed together and mixed with seasonings and hot oil.

 It’s delicious especially when served with sada roti, tomato choka, or any choka really!